ajay9634/Ajay-prefix/README.md

 ## ⚠️ limit

+- It needs internet for downloading 1.components files and all Start Menu scripts.
+If internet is broken then you can use limited Start Menu.
 - It may break container in some other emu.
 - It may break some games.
 - It don't backup Steam games save data which are present in "C:/Program Files (x86)/Steam/"